OUR STAFF

 Read More About Dr de Kramer

-Dr Len de Kramer grew up in both Bloemfontein and Umkomaas.
-He matriculated from Glenwood High School.
-He completed his MBChB degree at Bloemfontein’s Universiteit van die Oranje Vrystaat.
+Dr Len de Kramer grew up in Bloemfontein and then in Umkomaas and matriculated from Glenwood High School before completing his MBChB at Bloemfontein’s Universiteit van die Oranje Vrystaat.
+He trained in the East London Hospital Complex and at East Boom Community Health Centre in Pietermaritzburg.

 Shaun Nischk